JensRantil/jensrantil.github.io/content/posts/2014-12-27_how-to-partially-declassify-NSA-docs/index.md

 ---
-title: "How to (partially) declassify NSA documents"
+title: "How to (partially) declassify documents numbers"
 date: 2014-12-27
-tags: [NSA]
+tags: []
-slug: how-to-partially-declassify-NSA-docs
+slug: how-to-partially-declassify-document-numbers
 ---
-The day before Christmas Eve, the (American) NSA published a bunch of [declassified reports](https://www.nsa.gov/public_info/declass/IntelligenceOversightBoard.shtml) that have been handed to the President's Intelligence Oversight Board
+The day before Christmas Eve, the NSA published a bunch of [declassified reports](https://www.nsa.gov/public_info/declass/IntelligenceOversightBoard.shtml) that have been handed to the President's Intelligence Oversight Board